anish2210/urbanvac/DEPLOYMENT.md

    - Restart your deployment after adding variables
    - Check variable names match exactly (case-sensitive)
    - For Vite variables, ensure they start with `VITE_`

+6. **PDF Generation Fails (Puppeteer Error)**
+   - **Error**: "Browser was not found at the configured executablePath"
+   - **Solution**: Ensure the build command is set to `npm run build` in your Render dashboard
+   - The `render-build.sh` script must run during build to install Chrome
+   - If you're using another platform (Heroku, Railway), you may need additional buildpacks or configuration
+   - Check the build logs to ensure Chrome is being installed successfully

 ---